 Inserting (1) to above equation:

 To be convenient for analytical purposes, we will estimatewith the logarithm of the likelihood than with the likelihood itself (especially Gaussian distribution).
-Maximum likelihood corresponds to minimum negative log-likelihood due to functional form of log-function and probability values between 0 and 1.

 Because: